Ground-state properties via machine learning quantum constraints

 To test out these quantum constraints, we study the mean-field solutions of a 1D interacting fermion Hamiltonian at half-filling:

-The underlying assumptions of $f(g_r, \tilde g_{r'})$ and $f^{*}(g_r, \tilde g_{r'})$ are that the ground state takes a non-interacting fermion framework hence the Hartree-Fock approximation, and an emergent bipartite order parameter may or may not spontaneously break the translation symmetry.
-Under these circumstances, the energy expectation value is:
+The underlying assumptions of $f(g_r, \tilde g_{r'})$ and $f^{*}(g_r, \tilde g_{r'})$ are that the ground state takes a non-interacting fermion framework, hence the Hartree-Fock approximation, and an emergent bipartite order parameter may spontaneously break the translation symmetry.
+Likewise, while our strategy straightforwardly applies to any quantum many-body ansatz, e.g., matrix product states \cite{MPSreview2008, Vidal2007, Vidal2008}, neural network states \cite{Carleo2016, Deng2017}, quantum Monte Carlo methods, ab initio wave functions, even multiple ansatzes at the same time, the resulting quantum constraints will inherit the underlying assumptions and skip lower-energy scenarios beyond such assumptions, if any.